 Atmospherically, sulphur oxides cause acid rain which harms forests, crops and aquatic species, and contribute to the acidification of our oceans.
 Therefore, limiting these harmful emissions will greatly improve air quality and protect our environment.

 Will there be enough low sulphur fuel for the world’s ships?

 New blends of fuel oil for ships will be developed to meet the new 0.5% requirements, including major oil refiners Royal Dutch Shell and BP.
 Gas oil with a low sulphur content can be blended with heavy fuel oil to reduce the sulphur content.

 These new blends, however, are likely to cost more initially than those used by most ships today.
 Another alternative is to switch to a different fuel completely, such as Crown HVO, which is sulphur and FAME-free, or use scrubbers as mentioned above.

 Failure to comply will result in fines or vessels being detained, which could affect vital requirements such as insurance cover.
 The enforcement will be policed by flat and port states, not the IMO.

 Keep your ship afloat with Crown Oil Environmental

 We offer industry-leading fuel testing at our in-house laboratory to make sure that all fuel meets the new spec.
 If it doesn’t – we can:

 ✓ clean the tank after switching to the new fuel

-Crown Oil and Crown Oil Environmental are prepared, and can help you better prepare for the new regulation too.
-We’ve developed a range of fuel products to the marine industry, including marine gas oil and low sulphur fuel oil to ensure your ship is prepared and compliant.
+Crown Oil and Crown Oil Environmental are prepared and can help you better prepare for the new regulation too.
+We’ve developed a range of fuel products to the marine industry, including marine gas oil, low sulphur fuel oil and Crown HVO fuel which to ensure your ship is prepared and compliant.